watssupp/Work-Schedule/README.md

 # Work-Schedule
-This is a calender that allows users to save events for each hour of the day
+This is a work scheduale that allows users to save events for each hour of the day

 ## Acceptance Criteria
 | Criteria                                                                                      |